And that’s a very, very powerful truth to understand.

 That’s a substantial warning Paul wrote.
 He’s essentially saying that we shouldn’t over estimate ourselves.
 It’s a stern warning against pride.

 I sit in a lot of meetings with all kinds of churches.
-During one of those meetings, some church leaders were over estimating a specific Bible education.
+During one of those meetings, some church leaders were over estimating a specific level of Biblical education.
 They were disproportionately elevating training over my ability and calling to ministry.

 So how did I respond?
 I actually found myself, later to my own regret, boasting about the degree I held and the one I was still chasing.

 Of course it’s good to acknowledge your accomplishments.
 Sometimes you need to establish credibility.
 But in that meeting, I allowed myself to be judged by what I had done rather than by my faith, calling, and character in Christ.